Shaina Taub: Career

-Taub has appeared Off-Broadway in the revival of the revue show Old Hats in 2016, Natasha, Pierre and the Great Comet of 1812 (2013), and Hadestown (2016).
+Taub has appeared Off-Broadway in the revival of the revue show Old Hats in 2016, Natasha, Pierre and the Great Comet of 1812 as Princess Mary (2013), and in the original Off-Broadway live cast performance of Hadestown as a Fate (2016).

 She played the role of Emma Goldman in the Ragtime on Ellis Island concert.

-She performs at Joe's Pub in Manhattan monthly.
+She performed at Joe's Pub in Manhattan monthly during a solo residency.

+In 2022, her original musical Suffs, based on suffragists and their American women's suffrage movement, premiered off-Broadway at The Public Theater.
+Taub wrote the book, music, and lyrics, and also starred as Alice Paul.
+The show transferred to Broadway in April 2024 to positive reviews.
+Taub won Tony Awards in 2024 for Best Book and Best Score.

-Alongside Elton John on music, Taub penned the lyrics for the upcoming musical adaptation of The Devil Wears Prada, based on Lauren Weisberger's novel of the same name.
+Alongside Elton John on music, Taub penned the lyrics for the 2022 musical adaptation of the 2006 film The Devil Wears Prada, based on Lauren Weisberger's 2003 novel of the same name.
+It enjoyed a limited run in Chicago in 2022, and a new production opened in London's West End in October 2024.

+In November 2024, she reprised the role of Emma Goldman in New York City Center’s Ragtime.
+In May 2025, it was announced that Taub would play the role again when it transfers to Broadway in September 2025.

+Taub was named one of the Time 100 most influential people of 2024.